You are here: Home / Documentation / FAQ

 In response to this heat wave, several countries set up action plans for heat waves in order to better control crisis situations like that in 2003.
 The goal of these plans is to be able to react quickly, in order to reduce the health impact of high temperatures and ozone concentrations on risk groups by taking appropriate measures.

 In Belgium, it was decided to set up a national plan with thresholds for both temperature and ozone.
-Since summer 2005, this 'Ozone and heat plan' (further referred to as 'plan') was put in motion.
+Since the summer of 2005, this 'Ozone and heat plan' (further referred to as 'the plan') has been in operation.
 The definition of heat wave in the current plan is not the same as the one used by climatologists.

 The different phases of the plan